syntaxsec/ZETACHAIND71/README.md

 # PoC 2: Token-Back
 This PoC shows that it's possible to transfer messages cross chain back and forth.
-This allows the User to only connect to the expensive chain.
+This allows the User to only connect to the expensive chain, acheiving our goal of computational arbitrage.
 The data flow is `E -> Z -> B -> Z -> E`, where `B` is `BNB`, `Z` is `ZetaChain`, `E` is `Ethereum`.
 - We invoke `transferCrossChain` on the `EVMConnectedNFT` contract on the `Ethereum chain`, with an input of `10`.
 - The `EVMConnectedNFT` contract on `Ethereum` sends a request to `BNB` via the `ZetaChainUniversal` contract on `Zetachain`.
 - The `EVMConnectedNFT` contract on `BNB` conducts a costly computation and sends the result back to the `EVMConnectedNFT` contract on `Ethereum`, potentially triggering a mint.

-Notice that in PoC 2, whenever we invoke a cross chain call, we pass on the remaining gas fees.
-After potentially triggering a mint on `Ethereum`, we send the remaining gas fees to the sender in `ZRC20_ETH`.
+Notice that in both examples, whenever we invoke a cross chain call, we pass on the remaining gas fees.
+In PoC 2, after potentially triggering a mint on `Ethereum`, we send the remaining gas fees to the sender in `ZRC20_ETH`.